- Enjoy the best canoe trips in Scotland, returning to a cosy hotel each night.

 This trip takes you canoeing on beautiful lochs and rivers while spending the evenings in carefully-selected Highland hotels.

-Suitable for beginners and intermediate canoeists, you will learn new skills and develop techniques while enjoying day trips on classic Scottish rivers and lochs.
+Suitable for beginners and intermediate canoeists, you will learn new skills and develop techniques under expert instruction while enjoying day trips on classic Scottish rivers and lochs.

-Exploring the central Highlands and Speyside, you will experience outstanding scenery, wildlife and whisky – as well as superb canoeing!
+The trip will start off paddling on flat water and during the trip you will build up to paddling fun and easy stretches of Grade 2 water on classic Scottish canoeing rivers.
+You will experience outstanding scenery, wildlife and whisky – as well as superb canoeing!
 If you’re looking for a trip that allows you to spend your days exploring the great outdoors and your evenings in comfortable accommodations, this could be the perfect trip for you.

 Day 1 – Warm up paddle on Loch Ness